 This situation is a little different and I’m certain you’ll agree.
-We can’t gather in groups or come near any other human being due to the risk of continuing to spread this virus.
-So how can we help in uncertain times like this?
+We are still dealing with the risks of gathering in groups or coming near any other human being due to the risk of continuing to spread this virus.
+How can we help in uncertain times like this?
 Here is a list of what I’ve come up with.

 - Help set up someone who may not be able to order groceries online.
 Maybe someone lost income and needs to get some groceries.
 You can use your own Instacart account to order for someone else.
-This helpful article explains it.
+You just add their address when you check out.

 - Send notes and cards to friends who may be feeling the loneliness.
+I found these fun cards to send that can really add a smile and let someone know you’re thinking of them.
 There is plenty of depression and loneliness that floats around.
-When you add to it isolations, a kind word through letters and cards can go a long way.
+When you add to it isolation, a kind or funny word through letters and card s can go a long way.
 You can find cheap stationery in bulk and send all the love you can!

 - Know someone who’s lost a job or income?
 Use Uber Eats and send someone a surprise meal.
 Pick up some spirits with a small gesture.